oppia/oppia-web-developer-docs/Migration-Instructions.md

   1. Run the CompletionEventsMigrator job once, and wait for it to finish.
   1. As a check, return to the Google App Engine admin panel, and verify that the explorations in the datastore all have a states\_schema\_version property and that the value of this property is 3.
   1. Flush memcache (as a precaution).
   1. Play through an exploration on the site to ensure that everything works as expected.

-### Migrating a production instance of Oppia from v2.0.0.rc.3 to v2.0.0.rc.4, or from v2.0.0.rc.4 to v2.0.0 ###

-After pushing the new code to the production server and upgrading the version number in the Google App Engine 'Versions' panel, do the following:

-  1. Flush memcache.
-  1. If necessary, stop the SearchRanker job (and any others that refer to ExplorationModel).
-  1. Run the ExplorationMigrationJobManager job once, and wait for it to finish.
-  1. Flush memcache (as a precaution).
-  1. Restart the SearchRanker job (and any others), if needed.
-  1. Play through an exploration on the site to ensure that everything works as expected.